 What is a Program Change?

 A Program Change Message tells your DAW or external device to switch to a new program.
 Most often, these programs are collections of samples or instruments.

-For more information, see 'Program Change Mode.'
+For more information, see 'Program Change Mode' on page 29.